 1932 production of Faust (Parkway Theatre)

 Prager came to Madison from the world of opera, and it is not surprising that he arranged opera productions as soon as the MCMA could manage to support them.
-Among the most ambitious performances sponsored by Civic music in these years were the fully staged productions of eight operas mounted during the 1930s: Faust (1932), Carmen (1933), Il Trovatore (1934), Samson and Delilah (1935 - three different productions), Madame Butterfly (1937), a double bill of Lakme and L'enfant prodigue (1938), and The Bartered Bride (1938 and 1939).
-The casts were usually a mixture of local soloists (Civic Chorus stalwarts like Alexius Baas, Frances Silva, Karl Fischer-Niemann, Grace Schumpert, and others) and singers from out of town--primarily Chicago-based singers whom Prager recruited during his conducting trips there.
+Among the most ambitious performances sponsored by Civic music in these years were the fully staged productions of eight operas mounted during the 1930s: Faust (1932), Carmen (1933), Il Trovatore (1934), Samson and Delilah (1935 - three different productions), Madame Butterfly (1937), and The Bartered Bride (1938).
+The casts were usually a mixture of local soloists (Civic Chorus stalwarts like Alexius Baas, Frances Silva, Karl Fischer-Niemann, Grace Schumpert, and others) and singers from out of town - primarily Chicago-based singers.

 Civic Music and the Local Press